-To order $1/q$ the expansion of Eqn.~(\ref{eq:n2g}) contains more terms.
+To order $1/q$ the expansion of Eq.~(\ref{eq:n2g}) contains more terms.
 To begin, the $m=n=l$ contribution is

 Note that factors of the form $1/(\partial_x \varepsilon_{n})$, although ubiquitous, do not appear in (\ref{eq:11_21_invq1}).
-This will turn out to be the case for all expressions in particular to $O(1)$.
-Using (\ref{eq:partialvk}), the expression in the square brackets is $(-1)\partial_x[v_n^y v_n^y]$, then an integration by parts on the second term gives (\ref{eq:11_21_invq1_v2}).
-Similarly, the $m=n$ terms gives
+This will turn out to be the case for all expressions to $O(1)$.
+If we use (\ref{eq:partialvk}), the expression in the square brackets is $(-1)\partial_x[v_n^y v_n^y]$; then an integration by parts on the second term gives (\ref{eq:11_21_invq1_v2}).
+Similarly, the $m=n$ terms give

-A few algebraic steps used to obtain (\ref{eq:qinv_12_22_v1}) are (a) the first summand inside the curly brackets of second term of (\ref{eq:qinv_12_22_v0}) is pure imaginary and hence vanishes when taking the real part; this can be seen by exchanging $n \leftrightarrow l$, (b) the second summand in the curly brackets of second term of (\ref{eq:qinv_12_22_v0}) adds to zero against the first summand inside square bracket of last term, (c) The second summand in the square bracket in the last term adds to zero against one term from the last summand in the curly brackets of second term, (d) The first summand inside the round brackets of first term vanishes as it is purely imaginary, (e) we use (\ref{eq:partialvk}) in the second summand inside the round brackets of first term to simplify.
-Finally collecting derivatives we obtain (\ref{eq:qinv_12_22_v1}) which vanishes because the integrand is periodic in the Brillouin zone.
+A few algebraic steps used to obtain (\ref{eq:qinv_12_22_v1}) are as follows: (1) The first summand inside the curly brackets of second term of (\ref{eq:qinv_12_22_v0}) is pure imaginary and hence vanishes when taking the real part; this can be seen by exchanging $n \leftrightarrow l$.
+(2) The second summand in the curly brackets of second term of (\ref{eq:qinv_12_22_v0}) adds to zero against the first summand inside square bracket of last term.
+(3) The second summand in the square brackets in the last term adds to zero against one term from the last summand in the curly brackets of second term.
+(4) The first summand inside the round brackets of first term vanishes as it is purely imaginary, and (5) we use (\ref{eq:partialvk}) in the second summand inside the round brackets of first term to simplify.
+Finally, collecting derivatives, we obtain (\ref{eq:qinv_12_22_v1}), which vanishes because the integrand is periodic in the Brillouin zone.
 Note that we assume the periodic gauge for Bloch wave functions, i.e., $\varphi_{n\v{k}+\v{G}} = \varphi_{n\v{k}}$ for $\v{G}$ in the reciprocal lattice.
 Similar manipulations give

-In ($\ref{eq:15p25_qinv1}$) we used $F_{nml}=-F_{mnl}$ where
+In ($\ref{eq:15p25_qinv1}$) we used $F_{nml}=-F_{mnl}$, where

 to show that the sum is pure imaginary and hence vanishes upon taking the real part.